ascent12/drm_doc/01_intro.md

 feature called Multi-Stream Transport (referred to as MST), where you can have multiple monitors going to a single physical connector, either with daisy-chaining or a hub.
 When a new one of these monitors is plugged in, they will appear as a separate DRM connector.
-So be careful to to make any assumptions in your code about the number of connectors being fixed.
+So be careful not to make any assumptions in your code about the number of connectors being fixed.

 We'll start by looping through all of the connectors and printing some